Doboo/Node-RED-SFE/README.md

  Further more, a directory of `.locales` is expanded - this so Node RED can correctly reference strings used by `i18n` for its internal use

- So all in, 2 directories are created, next to the executable
+ So all in, 3 directories are created, next to the executable

-  - `.node-red-sfe` : anything that is created in what is refered to as the Node RED Home Directory (except the flowsfile)
+  - `.node-red-sfe` : Anything that was snapshotted in what is refered to as the Node RED Home Directory (except the flowsfile)
+  - `.node-red` : The home directory created when `--noload` is used (includes a modifiable flows file)
   - `.locales` : strings for the runtime